 The polar axis finder scope is now ready to be used.
-When not in use, replace the plastic protective cover to prevent the polar finder from getting bumped.
+When not in use, replace the plastic protective cover to prevent the polar finder from getting bumped, which could knock it out of alignment.

 Using the Polar Axis Finder Scope